 Prepare to Serve a Mission

 Working out is an awesome way to fill your time.
 If running is your thing, maybe even run a marathon while you're living abroad.
-One ILP favorite is the Great Wall of China Marathon!
-Hit the web and search for any races that might be happening in your area and gain some serious bragging rights.
-Spend your free time preparing for it.
-If you're not that big into running then take a walk around your neighborhood and enjoy the scenery.
+One ILP favorite is the Great Wall Marathon in China!

 While living abroad, spend your free time wisely, and most importantly have fun!
 Don't get sucked into watching Netflix allllll day, every day!
-Want more tips about living abroad?
-Click here.
+There is so much more you could be doing.